bob-the-hamster/bike-sensor/README.md

 The `bikehost` folder contains python code to run on the Linux computer where the Adafruit devices is attached via usb cable.

+The `keep_up_the_pace` folder contains a script that tracks whether you are staying above a given rpm threshold, and plays warning sounds if you fall below for too long.

 To collect the metrics into prometheus, you can use node-exporter.
 To graph the metrics from the sensor in prometheus, or a compatable tool like Grafana, use the query: